juliwhite/cse210-03/README.md

   - If the word puzzle is solved the game is done, you win the game, you can play it again.
   - If the player has no more parachute, the game is over.

+## How to start the game?
+- Need updated python
+- Go to main.py and run it

+Have Fun!